 And the sunset?
 Absolutely one of the most stunning sunsets I've ever seen.

 Your tickets will earn you some discounts at various eateries on The Wharf.
 Your Captain will give you the deets before you disembark.
 We ate at one of the suggested restaurants and forgot to give the server our tickets.
 The shrimp and grits were so good I didn't mind paying full price.

 5. Find your inner artiste – Things to do in Gulf Shores Alabama

 I like doing things on vacation that fall into the “I didn't know they had that there” category.
-That things for me was the Coastal Arts Center in Orange Beach.
+I found one of the most interesting things to do in Gulf Shores Alabama at the Coastal Arts Center in Orange Beach.

 I'm a creative person but I'm more of a “creative ideas” person than a “make stuff” person.
 I spent a really fun morning at the Hot Shop, which is Alabama's premier glass studio.
 I got to work with one of the local craftsmen to make a unique project.